isomorphic-software/smartclient-docs/classes/RelativeDateItem.md

 ### Description
 List of time units that will be offered for relative dates.

 Each available time unit option will cause two options to appear in the [RelativeDateItem.valueField](#attr-relativedateitemvaluefield).
-For example, if "day" is an available [time unit](../reference_2.md#type-timeunit) option, there will be ["N days ago"](#attr-relativedateitemdaysagotitle) and ["N days from now"](#attr-relativedateitemdaysfromnowtitle).
+For example, if "day" is an available [time unit](../reference.md#type-timeunit) option, there will be ["N days ago"](#attr-relativedateitemdaysagotitle) and ["N days from now"](#attr-relativedateitemdaysfromnowtitle).

 ### See Also

 - [RelativeDateItem.showPastOptions](#attr-relativedateitemshowpastoptions)
 - [RelativeDateItem.showFutureOptions](#attr-relativedateitemshowfutureoptions)
 - [RelativeDateItem.rangeRoundingGranularity](#attr-relativedateitemrangeroundinggranularity)

+**Flags**: IR

+---
+## Attr: RelativeDateItem.monthsFromNowTitle

+### Description
+The title to show for future periods when the [TimeUnit](../reference.md#type-timeunit) is "month".

+### Groups

+- i18nMessages

+**Flags**: IR

+---
+## Attr: RelativeDateItem.pickerIconPrompt

+### Description
+Prompt to show when the user hovers the mouse over the picker icon for this RelativeDateItem.
+May be overridden for localization of your application.

+### Groups

+- i18nMessages

+**Flags**: IR

+---
+## Attr: RelativeDateItem.shouldSaveValue

+### Description
+Should this item's value be saved in the form's values and hence returned from [form.getValues()](DynamicForm.md#method-dynamicformgetvalues)?

+`shouldSaveValue:false` is used to mark formItems which do not correspond to the underlying data model and should not save a value into the form's [values](DynamicForm.md#attr-dynamicformvalues).
+Example includes visual separators, password re-type fields, or checkboxes used to show/hide other form items.

+A `shouldSaveValue:false` item should be given a value either via [FormItem.defaultValue](FormItem.md#attr-formitemdefaultvalue) or by calling [form.setValue(item, value)](DynamicForm.md#method-dynamicformsetvalue) or [formItem.setValue(value)](FormItem.md#method-formitemsetvalue).
+Providing a value via [form.values](DynamicForm.md#attr-dynamicformvalues) or [form.setValues()](DynamicForm.md#method-dynamicformsetvalues) will automatically switch the item to `shouldSaveValue:true`.

+Note that

+*   if an item is shouldSaveValue true, but has no name, a warning is logged, and shouldSaveValue will be set to false.

+### Groups

+- formValues

 **Flags**: IR